Careers, Education, Information, Advice and Guidance

 New Employability Micro Site

-As part of our ongoing Careers, Information and Guidance (CIAG) programme of study, we are launching a new employability micro site that can be accessed from the careers section of the school website.
+As part of our ongoing Careers, Education, Information, Advice and Guidance (CEIAG) programme of study, we are launching a new employability micro site that can be accessed from the careers section of the school website.

 The new microsite provides a number of continued professional modules that students and parents can access from home using this link: